 How is RO stored?

-A reverse osmosis waste pipe can be extended and lowered into a large tank (the tank should be in a room beside the kitchen).
+waste pipe can be extended and lowered into a large tank (the tank should be in a room beside the kitchen).
 The water that gets stored can be reused later for several purposes, including the ones listed below.

 A compact submersible pump (such as the ones water coolers use) can be used to take water out of this tank.
 Simply lower the pump into the tank before connecting it to the power source.